Have you ever had a time in your life where your emotions were pulled from one end to the other in a short period of time?

 But then, at my last eye exam, the doctor said those words I had been waiting to hear.
 “You have cataracts.”

 You might be wondering why I would be so happy hearing I have an eye condition?
-The reason is the cataracts would be removed and would be replaced with lens that I can see and function with.
+The reason is cataracts would be removed and would be replaced with lens that I can see and function with.
 Most think only the elderly have cataracts, but not true.
 Actually, any age can develop cataracts.
 And the solution is an easy surgical procedure which I had done last week.
-Needless to say, immediately after the first eye was done and I could see the nurses face, I bawled.
+Needless to say, immediately after the first eye was done, I could see the nurses face, I bawled.
 Literally bawled!
-I could see!
+I could see for the first time without glasses since I was 1 1/2 years old!

 I am typing this blog post today without the use of glasses.
 I will still have to wear glasses because my eyes are seeing 20/50.
 But they won’t be Coke Bottle Glasses.
-They will be thin beautiful glasses and I will have so many frames to choose from.
+They will be thin beautiful fashionable glasses and I will have so many frames to choose from.
 Not just one or two.
-I think I might go back to cat eye frames.
+I think I might go back to cat-eye frames.

 But, with all that joy, comes sadness.